What is Linear Project Management?

 Linear projects often have strict guidelines and detailed documentation. | Non-linear projects may have more room for improvisation and less formal record-keeping. |

-Here are some real-world examples of linear project management in action:
+Here are some real-world examples of linear projects:

 - Construction projects, such as building a new bridge or highway, where each phase must be completed before moving on to the next one.